cloud-gov/product/.github/ISSUE_TEMPLATE/run_conmon.md

 - From the cloud.gov `product` repo, load the cloud.gov `cloud.gov-conmon-external.context` into ZAP (File > Import Context)
   - Delete the "Default Context" or any already completed context.
 - On the top line of icons, there should be a Firefox icon on the far right.
-Double-click that to open Firefox preconfigured to proxy through ZAP.
+Click that to open Firefox preconfigured to proxy through ZAP.
-- Open the `context` to see the included web applictions (Context -> Included in Context)
+- Open the `context` to see the included web applications (Context -> Included in Context)
 - In the ZAP-configured Firefox, log in to each site in the context list.
   - For the **`external` context, use your "sandbox" identity**.
 VPN not needed.
   - For the **`internal` context, use your Cloud Ops (GSA SecureAuth) identity**, and join the VPN